christenebennett/todos/README.md

 - Create todo items
 - Delete todo items
 - View a master list of all of your lists
+- Number of incomplete todo items shown for quick reference in individual list and all lists view
 - Styled Components for styling
 - React Hooks and Context API for state management